JustinSima/manualist/README.md

 1. Instead of using the entire image for classification, we utilize MediaPipe to track hand and pose positions, and only use these landmarks.
 For now, only head position has been saved from the pose tracking system.
 Using separate predictors for hand and head landmarks introduces some normalization issues, which have not yet been addressed.
 Because of this, only hand positions are currently being used.
 We use all 21 landmarks provided by MediaPipe hands.
 2. These hand and head positions are now used as inputs to a Convolutional Recurrent Neural Network for classification.
 Labels are currently encoded using GloVe word embeddings, with multi-word phrases being encoded as the sum of their parts.
 This has much room for improvement.

-## Current State
-Many videos have been converted to sequences of hand/head locations and saved.
-A simple classification model has been built to predict the GloVe embedding of these samples, and has been trained for a handful of batches.

 ## Landmarks
 Instead of looking at the entirety of every frame, we're isolating the hands in our videos using MediaPipe hands, and use these landmarks as the input of our model.
 Let's visualize tracking a single landmark in time.